Year round naturalist activities.

 Enjoy birding!
 The park is a mixture of several habitats, chiefly grassland with some remnant of restored prairie.
 It also contains numerous wetlands and a spattering of woodlands to complete the picture.
 Because of this variety, there is a wide array of bird life on the property.

-Bring the whole family to hunt for nature's hidden surprises.
-A Family Play Day!
+Bring the whole family and drop in to hunt for nature's hidden surprises.
+A Family Play Day.

 Bring the family for fall fun by candlelight.
 Hike the two-mile trail on your own or join us for a shorter guided hike.
 There will be a bonfire for marshmallows.
 Meet at the Visitor Center.